-It is recognised that for providers of in-home services or people who work in or from vehicles, for example, couriers, mobile workers, lorry drivers will find it very difficult to work remotely or from home.
-Additional guidance for providers of in-home services and for people working from vehicles is available on the government’s website.
+It is recognised that for providers of in-home services or people who work in or from vehicles, for example, couriers, mobile workers, and lorry drivers, will find it very difficult to work remotely or from home.
+Additional guidance for providers of in-home services can be found here and for people working from vehicles here.

-- If clinically vulnerable (but not extremely clinically vulnerable) employees cannot work from home, they should be offered the option of the safest available on-site role, enabling them to stay two metres away from the others
+- If clinically vulnerable (and extremely clinically vulnerable, from 1 August) employees cannot work from home, they should be offered the option of the safest available on-site role, enabling them to stay two metres away from colleagues and customers

-- Particular attention should also be paid to people who live clinically extremely vulnerable individuals
+- Particular attention should also be paid to people who live with clinically extremely vulnerable individuals.

-Individuals who are self-isolating, either because they have symptoms of coronavirus or live in a household with someone who has symptoms, should not come into work.
+Individuals who are self-isolating, either because they have coronavirus symptoms or live in a household with someone who has symptoms, should not come into work.

 Employers must take into account specific duties to those with protected characteristics such as expectant mothers who are entitled to suspension on full pay if suitable roles cannot be found.
 It is breaking the law to discriminate, directly or indirectly, against anyone because of a protected characteristic such as age, sex or disability.
 Employers should:

 - Consider whether they need to put in place any particular measures or adjustments to take account of their duties under the equalities legislation